 Summer of ’82: I can date this photo fairly accurately, because I didn’t start wearing glasses until the Autumn of 1981.
 That Red Arrows t-shirt was really long, so long it could have been worn as a dress.
 The hat was obviously influenced by the Princess of Wales.
 I know where exactly where this photo was taken – I’m in the gardens of Swarthmoor Hall in South Lakeland.

-Spring 1984: I’m pretty curtain that I was on exam leave for my GCE O Levels when this photo was taken.
+Spring 1984: I’m pretty certain that I was on exam leave for my GCE O Levels when this photo was taken.
 The t-shirt and vest combo would have been inspired by the likes of Wham!.
 If you look closely, you can see that my jeans have creases in them.
 My no-hairstyle-at-all hairstyle is shorter, but obviously in dire need of layering.
 Note that my glasses have been upgraded to a ridiculously large design.
 The cat is Mitzi.

 Are you willing to share a few fashionable images from your youth?